rfjakob/earlyoom/MANPAGE.md

 second.
 If both are below 10%, it will kill the largest process.
 The percentage value is configurable via command line arguments.

+If there is a failure when trying to kill a process, **earlyoom** sleeps for 1 second to limit log spam due to recurring errors.

 # OPTIONS

 #### -m PERCENT